Stent procedure eases severe symptoms in cancer patients with blocked veins

 Summary

-This study tested a procedure to place a small metal tube (stent) in the portal vein of 63 cancer patients whose vein was blocked by a tumor.
-The goal was to relieve serious symptoms like fluid buildup in the belly or bleeding in the digestive tract.
-The procedure was done through the skin and aimed to keep the vein open and improve symptoms.
-The study looked at how long the stent stayed open, how well it worked, and any side effects.
+This study looked at placing a small metal tube (stent) into the portal vein of 63 cancer patients whose vein was blocked by a tumor.
+The goal was to relieve serious symptoms like fluid buildup in the belly or bleeding in the gut.
+The procedure was done through a needle in the liver, and the team checked how long the stent stayed open and how well it worked.

 Get updates